shamot12/bego/README.md

 - Routes: CRUD for managing routes.
 - Orders: CRUD for managing orders.

 For deploying you can run from the root folder `npm run start`, or if prefered, `node dist/main.js`.
+If deployed locally, server URL is `http://localhost:3000`.

 ### Architecture